rkumar/rbcurse/README.markdown

 now.
 Thanks a lot to Sean O'Halpin for the ffi-ncurses gem and immediately responding to my queries.
 I am testing on OSX Snow Leopard with ruby 1.9.2, TERM=screen on zsh.

+2011-09-14 : I am thinking of using the 1.2.x version for ncurses-ruby - any final bug fixes etc, and releasing a 1.2.x gem.
+Also, using 1.3.x and beyond for the ffi-ncurses version.
+Will start with a pre-release gem and then do a final after some testing.

 * Version that works with ruby 1.9 (backward compatible with 1.8.7)

 * 1.2.0: many additions (See CHANGELOG for details)